Geoc2022/Geoc2022.github.io/content/other/umbral.md

 fediverse = "@geoc@mathstodon.xyz"
 +++

 Using umbral calculus, we can find a closed form for a sequence by using the finite difference operator — the analogue of the derivative for sequences.
-I've written a simple script to do this, which you can try out below:
+I've written a simple script to do this, which you can try below:

 <div align="left">
-    <h4>Sequence: </h4>
+    <h4>Sequence:</h4>
     <input type="text" id="seqInput" value="1, 4, 3, 4" style="border-radius: 6px; border: 1px solid #ccc; padding: 6px 10px; font-size: 1em;">
     <h4>Closed Form:</h4>
     <p id="result"></p>